Pedal Dancer®: Travel Lists for Cyclists

 *tips on packing clothes:

 I pack by purpose, not everything needs to match, because I will not be wearing everything at the same time.
 I need a comfortable outfit for plane travel, 2-3 outfits to change into after riding or for being a tourist, 1 to hike in, 1-2 for dinner out, 1-2 city outfits (black is safe).
-Mix it up.
 3 outfits should be adaptable to cold and 3 adaptable to hot weather, including warm rain.
 If you go for black in the cities, color in the countryside, you will fit in.

 *tips on washing clothes:

 Most of the time I am able to do laundry in the hotel at least every 3 days, so bring at least 3 days of cycling clothes.
-In the summertime cycling clothes will dry in 1 day (not always for the next morning), in spring and fall seasons allow 2 days to dry, in winter 3 days.
-You can also find laundromats to wash and dry clothes quickly, located in cities or sometimes next to markets in France.
+In the summertime cycling clothes will dry in 1 day (not always for the next morning), in spring and fall seasons, allow 2 days to dry, in winter 3 days.
+You can also find laundromats to wash and dry clothes quickly, located in cities or sometimes next to markets in France.I buy hand washing soap while on my travels, I do not bring heavy liquid from home.

-*tips on fan clothing:
+*tips on TDF fan clothing:

 Cycling clothes